Dermatomyositis: Etiopathogenesis

-As many as 40% of cases of dermatomyositis are paraneoplastic manifestations of an underlying cancer.
-The most commonly associated cancers are ovarian cancer, breast cancer, and lung cancer overall, but the most frequent associations can vary depending on patient race or ethnicity.
+DM is paraneoplastic in up to 40% of cases, most commonly in association with underlying malignancy in patients with anti–TIF1γ autoantibodies.
+A majority of patients with paraneoplastic dermatomyositis harbor somatic mutations or other genetic alterations in tumor genes encoding the target autoantigens of their corresponding autoantibodies, suggesting that, in this context, autoantibody production arises secondary to an anti-tumor immune response that fails to achieve effective tumor control.The most commonly associated cancers are ovarian cancer, breast cancer, and lung cancer overall, but the most frequent associations can vary depending on patient race or ethnicity.

-Inherited genetic factors play at least a partial role in developing the disease, and HLA subtypes HLA-DR3, HLA-DR52, and HLA-DR6 seem to create a disposition to autoimmune dermatomyositis.
+Inherited genetic factors confer a predisposition to developing these diseases, and HLA subtypes HLA-DR3, HLA-DR52, and HLA-DR6 seem to create a disposition to DM.